Haniabadr/Eye-tracking/README.md

  * applying elipse fitting on the pupil
  * getting the center of the pupil

- # Output of each stage:
+ # Results of each stage:
  ![output](https://user-images.githubusercontent.com/103740764/170370921-dfceb19f-95ff-43d1-a324-0bac93a39a26.PNG)